The great English novelist George Eliot once wrote: "But what we call our despair is often only the painful eagerness of unfed hope."

 As Eliot noted, despair can be the painful eagerness of unfed hope.
 It might be time to feed this hope through a prism of despair that finally convinces the Palestinians that the end of the conflict is in their best interests and that the longer they continue to resist it, the more painful the process will be.

-Nave Dromi is director of the Middle East Forum's office in Israel and head of the Israel Victory Project.
+Nave Dromi is an Israeli commentator and director of the Middle East Forum's Israel office.